 Sometimes you have to cut your losses.
 Every time you put up a game-saving blockade, you are inevitably trapping some of your charges on the wrong side.
 The distanced top-down perspective – which casts yellow dots as civvies and pink ones as zombs – encourages distanced utilitarianism.
 You are not Francis, Bill, Zoey, or Louis this time – you are the military dropping bombs on their heads.

 There you have it, the best zombie games on PC.
-Whether you’re all about trying to rebuild society against constant waves of shufflers with your fellow survivors, or you just want to run as fast as you can away from the undead, there’s be a zombie game here for you.
+Whether you’re all about trying to rebuild society against constant waves of shufflers with your fellow survivors, or you just want to run as fast as you can away from the undead, there’s a zombie game here for you.
+If you’ve finished up all of these then be sure to check out our thoughts on the Dying Light: Bad Blood battle royale or read our State of Decay 2 PC review to find out we chose the original for this list.
 For now, though, we’d better take a better look at that bite we suffered earlier.